Signed in as:

 You are invited to Our Sunday Morning Bible Study led by Pastor Mark.
 Our Study is held every Sunday starting at 9:00am and ending at 9:45am.
 We have a great group attending and there is always room for more!

-Want to receive our weekly What's Happening emails?
+Want to receive our weekly emails?
 Click HERE.

 Have a question or want to learn more about our church?
 Contact us today, and we'll be happy to assist you.
 You can also follow us on social media to stay up-to-date on our latest news and events.